roman-milk/roman-milk.github.io/vanessas-dissonance.md

  By now, the rest of the crowd was so turned on from the perverted show that they weren't able to hold out any longer.
 For more than an hour, men after men stepped in front of Vanessa.
 They were all in a frenzy extremely turned on from the filthy acts she had been put through.
 Vanessa was deeply grateful for their attention as they were totally focused onto her, the strippers completely out of their minds.

  Cock after cock was shoved down her throat.
 Load after load was shot into her greedy mouth.
-Report_Story #5